johlym/vagrant-jira-mysql/README.md

 The Vagrantfile included in this repo will:

 - Download Atlassian JIRA `6.4.10 x64` for Linux (`.bin`)
-- Install MySQL the latest branch of MySQL attached to the `mysql-server` tag in the apt-get repo list.
+- Install MySQL the latest branch of MySQL attached to the `mysql-server` tag in the pre-configured repo list.
 - Auto-install JIRA using a varfile.
 Said file is included.

 ## The Technical Stuff